 Layering is a way to use your clothing system to regulate your body temperature, so you remain comfortable across several temperatures.

-Layering is key to any activity ouside, whether commuting, traveling, or hiking.
+Layering is key to any activity outside, whether commuting, traveling, or hiking.
 When you layer your clothes correctly, you have a better chance to forget about the weather, allowing your focus to be centered around what you are doing.
 A lot of people often think layering is a complicated science, needing to understand fabrics, systems, and temperatures.
 But, really, layering is not complicated at all, especially in a city environment.

-Let me show you a good way to think about layering, and maybe you’ll understand better the theory of it.
+Let me show you a good way to think about layering, and maybe you’ll understand the theory of it.

 To understand how layering works, you need to know the function of each layer: